 You are free to choose any project you like, ideally something you think will help you improve as a programmer.
-Students spend the first part of each day learning, and then are free to work on whatever they like in the afternoon.
-This could include more learning, remote/freelance work, or a startup/side project.
-We encourage students to spend as much time as possible pair programming and writing open source code.
+Participants are encouraged to work on open-source code and 'for-fun' projects, but they are also allowed to work on commercial projects, such as freelance work or startups.
+We also encourage participants to spend as much time as possible pair programming and collaborating with other people.

 How much structure is there?

 Hacker Paradise runs from 10:30am - 6:30pm, Monday - Thursday.

 Every morning, we come together as a group for a quick standup meeting, during which we discuss what we did yesterday, any obstacles we faced, and what we're planning to do today.
 We will also have weekly events where people can showcase what they've been learning and building!